 Minimum Standards for Financial Assistance

-Financial assistance includes the following:  one-time payment for up to 6 months of rent in arrears including any late fees, short-term rental assistance up to 3 months, medium-term rental assistance up to 6 months, rental application fees, security deposits equal to no more than 2 months’s rent, last month’s rent, utility deposits, utility payments up to 6 months, and moving costs
+Financial assistance includes the following:  one-time payment for up to 6 months of rent in arrears including any late fees, short-term rental assistance up to 3 months, medium-term rental assistance up to 6 months, rental application fees, security deposits equal to no more than 2 months’s rent, last month’s rent, utility deposits, utility payments up to 6 months, and moving costs or otherwise directed by the funder.

-Households can only receive assistance once in a three year period.
+Households can only receive assistance once in a three year period or otherwise directed by the funder.

-Households in Permanent Supportive Housing can receive financial assistance if the program is rental assistance.
-If the PSH program is leasing or operation, the household is not eligible for rental assistance.
+Households in CoC –funded Permanent Supportive Housing can receive financial assistance if the program receives rental assistance funding.
+If the PSH program is leasing or operation, the household is not eligible for financial prevention assistance.

 The costs of homelessness prevention are only eligible to the extent that the assistance is necessary to help the program participant regain stability in the program participant’s current permanent housing or move into other permanent housing and achieve stability in that housing for at least 30 days.
-6 months not to exceed $2000
+Prevention funds may be provided for 6 months of rental arears not to exceed $2000.

 All clients are assessed to determine initial need and create a budget to outline planned need for assistance, including establishing a plan for housing stability for the next 30 days.